QuestPDF/QuestPDF-Documentation/api-reference.md

 Use this container to prevent the element from being paged.
 If on the page there is not enough space, the element is wrapped to the next page without splitting its content.

-This container is commonly used with the Stack and Row elements to make sure that their content is fully visible on a single page.
+This container is commonly used with the Column and Row elements to make sure that their content is fully visible on a single page.

 ```csharp
 .ShowEntire()